nschlia/ffmpegfs/README.md

 Installation Instructions
 -------------------------

-Find a rather extensive explanation in the [INSTALL](INSTALL.md) file.
+You'll find a rather extensive explanation in the [INSTALL](INSTALL.md) file.

 About
 -----